 When cats groom themselves in hot weather, their saliva evaporates off of their coat, cooling them down just like our sweat does once it evaporates off our bodies!

-4. Their Fur Is Magical, So Don’t Get Rid Of It
+4. Their Fur Protects Them Like Magic–So Don’t Get Rid Of It!

 Cats’ coats are amazing–almost magical–and act as thermal regulators, keeping them warm in the winter and cool in the summer.
 You can help your cat groom by brushing out any excessive undercoat, but don’t give them a shave.